 Cloud IAM is a foundational requirement for identity and access management.
 Enterprises have thousands of applications (mostly SaaS) with sensitive data, located in private clouds and with public cloud providers.
 Organizations need IAM systems that allow them to write and enforce unified access policies across all environments.
 Cloud IAM provides scalability, API-driven integrations, and continuous visibility of access to users.
 Cloud IAM has the foundational capabilities of identity and access management that traditional perimeter-based IAM systems did not have.

 AI and machine learning (ML) are creating a fundamental shift in identity security.
-Instead of depending on static rules to establish identity security, users will be evaluated based on their behavior and actions.
-User behavior across systems, datasets, and locations will be monitored and evaluated by AI-based IAM tools.
+Instead of depending on static rules to establish identity security, users will be evaluated based on their behaviour and actions.
+User behaviour across systems, datasets, and locations will be monitored and evaluated by AI-based IAM tools.
 If an employee logs into an application from a location he/she is not familiar with, or is downloading large volumes of sensitive data suddenly, AI-driven analytics will notify security teams so that they can further investigate.
 This creates a proactive protection layer against intrusions.
 IAM is changing from a reactive control or protection layer to become a proactive security layer.

 Identity fabrics and contextual access controls are becoming more widespread.
 An identity fabric serves as an orchestration layer that connects multiple identity sources and enforcement points to create an identity architecture.
-As a next step, contextual access, where access decisions are made based on context beyond just identity, such as device attributes, location, and risk signals, these two innovations are bringing IAM provisioning to the zero-trust world.
+As a next step, contextual access, where access decisions are made based on context beyond just identity, such as device attributes, location, and risk signals, is bringing IAM provisioning to the zero-trust world.
 IAM is moving towards "never trust, always verify," instead of "trust but verify," and ensuring that every access request can be verified contextually.

 Together, these trends are reshaping IAM as a cloud-native, AI-enabled security fabric.
 Organizations that adopt these capabilities will improve their ability to meet the nexus of a new workforce, regulatory complexity, and ever-evolving threats to cybersecurity.

-Identity and Access Management (IAM) has become an essential pillar of modern cybersecurity, assuring that the right people can access the right asset at the right level, at the right time, in today's cloud, mobile, and hybrid environments.
+Identity and Access Management (IAM) has become an essential pillar of modern cybersecurity, assuring that the right people can access the right assets at the right level, at the right time, in today's cloud, mobile, and hybrid environments.
 Without IAM in place, organizations would be hard-pressed to balance usability with security.

 That said, IAM alone is not enough.
 IAM governs access, but without ongoing validation, IAM cannot ensure that access remains appropriate and compliant over time.
 This is where Identity Governance and Administration comes into play.
 IGA is an oversight layer - it connects the dots between entitlement reviews, least privilege enforcement, segregation of duties, and regulatory compliance.
 In other words, IAM provides access, whereas IGA provides governance.

 IAM is a foundation of the Zero Trust model, where the owner does not have any trust in the user and devices by default.
-IAM utilizes least privilege access, continuously verifies user(s) and sessions, and contextualizes access based on role, device, and risk.
+IAM utilizes least privilege access, continuously verifies users and sessions, and contextualizes access based on role, device, and risk.